kdeldycke/awesome-engineering-team-management/readme.md

 - [Team Leader Venn Diagram](https://larahogan.me/blog/team-leader-venn-diagram/) - “A tool for gaining a shared understanding of responsibilities”.

 - [When your coworker does great work, tell their manager](https://jvns.ca/blog/2020/07/14/when-your-coworker-does-great-work-tell-their-manager/) - Highlighting unseen work in public allows managers to recognize efforts their reports are doing.
-Still, there is some cases in which it might put your collegue in a tight spot.
+Still, there is some cases in which it might put your colleague in a tight spot.
 So always ask if it's ok first.

 - [Eye Candy QA](https://techreflect.net/2020/01/05/eye-candy-qa-2005-2011/) - Retelling of author's job at Apple: “John Louch was my boss. (…) John always shared everything with us, even the *don't share this with your team* stuff.
 We were people he trusted, so it was as it should be.
 It made you feel like you were part of something greater.”
 Or why sharing some open secret promote strong trust in your entourage.